Prepare Early & Know What to Expect

 Be proactive and take the necessary steps to determine which funds are available to you.
 This includes taking the following actions:

-1. Complete the Free Application for Federal Student Aid, known as FAFSA.
-Read these instructions on how to apply for FAFSA, in advance, so you're ready and prepared to apply!
+1. FAFSA - Complete the Free Application for Federal Student Aid, known as the FAFSA.
+Read these instructions on how to complete the FAFSA, in advance, so you're ready and prepared to apply!
 The priority deadline to complete FAFSA for Fall Semester is May 1.
-This means you will be considered for all of the financial aid awards available and ensures that any awards granted to you are applied to your account for Fall semester.
-However, you can apply for financial aid after this date, but all of the financial aid options may not be available and there is no guarantee that funding awarded to you will be applied to your account prior to the tuition and fees payment deadline.
+You can apply after this date, but all of the financial aid options may not be available.
+You should complete the FAFSA, even if you don't think you will qualify for any aid.
+Most forms of aid require you complete the FAFSA, so you should apply in order to qualify for more options.

-3. The Future Scholar 529 College Savings Plan is sponsored by the State of South Carolina and administered by South Carolina State Treasure Curtis Loftis Office.
+4. Savings Plan -The Future Scholar 529 College Savings Plan is sponsored by the State of South Carolina and administered by SC State Treasure Office.
 Future Scholar is designed to help families jump-start saving for college while enjoying federal and state tax benefits.

 Continuing Education Cost and Tuition